The Easy Way to Check if Your Business Name is Available for Registration

 - If you’re forming an LLC or Corporation, you’ll need to include your entity name in the Articles of Organization or Incorporation you file with the Secretary of State.

 You can eliminate hours of internet research and the stress that comes from not knowing if you registered all of your names and paperwork properly by signing up for Launch by LegalShield.
-The entire name search and business formation process will be handled by an experienced business attorney for a one-time fee of $145 + state filing fees.
+The entire name search and business formation process will be handled by an experienced provider attorney for a one-time fee of $145 + state filing fees.

 Legal Help Beyond Business Names